Green comet zooming our way, last visited 50,000 years ago

-CAPE CANAVERAL, Fla.
-(AP) — A comet is streaking back our way after 50,000 years.
+CAPE CANAVERAL, Fla. — A comet is streaking back our way after 50,000 years.

 The dirty snowball last visited during Neanderthal times, according to NASA.
-It will come within 26 million miles (42 million kilometers) of Earth Wednesday before speeding away again, unlikely to return for millions of years.
+It will come within 26 million miles of Earth Wednesday before speeding away again, unlikely to return for millions of years.

-So do look up, contrary to the title of the killer-comet movie “Don’t Look Up.”

 Skygazers in the Southern Hemisphere will have to wait until next month for a glimpse.